eslint/rfcs/designs/2018-processors-improvements/README.md

 Design Summary:

 1. Require plugins to export named processors instead of/in addition to using file extensions.
-1. Add a `processors` option to configuration.
+1. Add a `processor` option to configuration.
 1. Use `overrides` in configuration to target the files to use processors.
-1. Apply multiple processors to target files using configuration.
 1. Allow processors to specify a filename for code blocks.

 Definitions: